BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   probably not exhaustive, and I haven't really tested many of these to find
   out:
   * Roland's Chest in Sanctuary will probably contain actual gear.
-  * Dice Chests (from the Tiny Tina DLC).
+  * Dice Chests (from the Tiny Tina DLC) are probably unaffected.
 Weapons are sparse enough during that DLC as it is.
   * Chests which were hardcoded to give specific gear should still provide that
     gear:
     * Shotgun chest at the end of Windshear Waste
-    * Slag Gun chest in the Wattle Gobbler Headhunter Pack
+    * Slag Gun oven in the Wattle Gobbler Headhunter Pack

 * Doc Mercy has to be using an E-Tech blaster for Medical Mystery to make sense, so I've chosen to keep that rather than having him use an Infinity